Line 3 Scarborough: Closure

-On July 24, 2023, the last car of a train on Line 3 Scarborough derailed south of Ellesmere station.
+On July 24, 2023, the last car of a train on Line 3 Scarborough (car 3001) derailed south of Ellesmere station.
 There were 45 people on board, with five injuries reported.
 The TTC closed the line while the cause of the incident was being investigated.
 Although the investigation and closure was expected to last several weeks, the city accelerated work to support the replacement buses.
 On August 24, 2023, the TTC announced that the line would not reopen ahead of the planned November closure.
 In late September 2023, the TTC explained that bolts that held the linear induction rail to the roadbed had come loose in the July incident, causing the magnetically attracted induction rail to rise up, strike and derail the last car of the train.
+This was due to lack of maintenance on the line because of the upcoming closure.

 Immediately following the derailment, replacement bus service was implemented initially by shuttle buses serving the closed stations along Line 3.
 On September 3, 2023, the TTC replaced the shuttle bus service with route 903 Kennedy–Scarborough Centre Express, running northbound on Kennedy Road and southbound on Midland Avenue in reserved lanes between Kennedy and Scarborough Centre stations.
 Unlike the shuttle service, route 903 did not serve the closed Lawrence East, Ellesmere, Midland and McCowan stations.
 On November 19, 2023, the TTC extended eight bus routes from Scarborough Centre to Kennedy station, eliminating the need to transfer to route 903 at Scarborough Centre station.

-On November 30, 2023, the consulting firm SYSTRA submitted a report to the TTC, which found that, prior to the derailment, maintenance procedures on Line 3 were weak or non-existent and that track inspection staff lacked experience to understand how various defects could create an operating risk.
+On November 30, 2023, the consulting firm Systra submitted a report to the TTC, which found that, prior to the derailment, maintenance procedures on Line 3 were weak or non-existent and that track inspection staff lacked experience to understand how various defects could create an operating risk.

-On October 4, 2024, EllisDon began work to demolish and remove the Line 3 train tracks between Eglinton Avenue and the north end of Ellesmere station in preparation for constructing a busway.
+On October 4, 2024, EllisDon began work to demolish and remove the Line 3 train tracks between Eglinton Avenue and the north end of Ellesmere station in preparation for constructing a busway parallel to the Stouffville line.

 Farewell event

 A farewell event for Line 3 was hosted at Scarborough Centre station on September 23, 2023, two months after the line's closure.
-The event featured trains, food and drinks, a photo area, and posters depicting archival photos and trivia.
+The event featured trains, complimentary food and beverages, a photo area, and posters depicting archival photos and trivia, and it was free to attend.